amoschoomy/EmulatedCovidTestSystem/DesignRationaleAss3.md

 of the codes, for example we need to show a Android Dialog when user making a booking, in a well defined MVC pattern, the dialog should be defined in the View part, but for Android it must be defined in the (Activity)Controller class.
-It causes a huge failure on separation of concerns because neither the View or the Controller is seperated.
+It causes a huge failure on separation of concerns because neither the View or the Controller is separated.
 With a MVVM architecture, both the XML files and Activity class are considered as View now.

 In MVVM, the View holds a reference to the ViewModel therefore allowing us to put some logic into